 The conference program will include daily plenary sessions, featuring keynote speakers of interest to all delegates, followed by technical and specialty, as well as poster sessions, to meet the diverse needs of attendees.
 In addition to the oral and poster presentations, the conference's technical program will include local technical tours, short courses, and industry presentations by our exhibitors.

-The technical program will be supplemented by an extensive social program including the opening Icebreaker Exhibitor Reception, Local Colour Night, and the CGS and IAH-CNC Awards Banquet.
+The technical program will be supplemented by an extensive social program including the opening Icebreaker and Exhibitor Reception, Local Colour Night, and the CGS and IAH-CNC Awards Banquet.

 GeoOttawa 2017 will present a diverse range of keynote speakers and guest presenters as part of the daily program and will include six plenary presentations including the R.M.
 Hardy Keynote Address (CGS), and the Darcy Lecture (IAH).
 Confirmed speakers currently include:

 Dr. Richard Bathurst – R.M.
 Hardy Lecture

 Dr. Kamini Singha – Darcy Lecture

 Zhong Han – CGS Graduate Student Lecture